adl/seminator-docker/README.md

 You may use the docker image in multiple ways.
 Below we give some examples.

-1. Running a non-interactive shell inside the docker image, in order to play with any of the installed tools:
+1. Running an interactive shell inside the docker image, in order to play with any of the installed tools:

    ```console
    $ sudo docker run --rm=true -it gadl/seminator bash